human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 - Extract the blocks assigned to the model's 4 main components: erroneous, duplicated, haploid, and collapsed.

 ### Docker
 All programs used in this analysis are available in the docker image `quay.io/masri2019/hpp_coverage:latest`.
-It is recommended to use this docker for running the programs.
-The path to each program is saved in an evironment variable.
-The environment variable for each program is mentioned in its corresponding section below.
+It is recommended to use this image for running the programs.

 ## The Pipeline